The First Steps to Becoming a Second Shooter

 Get online and familiarize yourself with the local talent.

-Choose a handful of photographers you admire and call them for a face-to-face meeting.
-Meeting with them in person is important because weddings are a personal business.
+Choose a handful of photographers you admire and call or email them for a face-to-face meeting.
+Meeting with them in person is important because weddings are a personal business, and no one will hire you before meeting you in person.

 Buy them lunch or coffee and talk to them.
 Tell them straight up - you’d like to learn how to shoot weddings from them.

 When you meet, be upfront with them.
-Tell them why you're doing this, what has drawn you to weddings and photography and why you chose them over other photographers.
-BE HONEST if you're talking with others, too!
+Tell them why you’re doing this, what has drawn you to weddings and photography and why you chose them over other photographers.
+BE HONEST if you’ve talked with photographers.
+They all likely know each other, so no need to be cagey.

 This is not a “brain-picking” session but rather an interview for a job (or at least that’s how you should be looking at it)